 But in terms of overall quality and experience, Audi again delivers an airy, comfortable, luxurious cabin which only adds to the e-tron experience.

 Although the Audi e-tron is not too dissimilar in size to its flagship Q7 SUV, it doesn’t offer seven seats like the convention internal combustion model.

 Five is the maximum you can house, although, with the extra space, the e-tron does offer an impressive boot; 600 litres to be precise – or the equivalent of more than 12 cabin bags.

 In terms of driving practicality, the e-tron is as comfortable off the road as it is on it.
 It may well be an opulent SUV, but its quattro all-wheel-drive system, which is aided by an electric motor on each axle – with the rear wheels receiving a touch more power than the front – means the e-tron is ready for any occasion.

 The Audi e-tron received a five-star NCAP Safety Rating when it was tested in 2019.
-It comes with front and side driver and passenger airbags – curtain airbags are optional – Isofix points as standard in the rear, as well as optional points in the front, too.
+It comes with front and side driver and passenger airbags, with curtain airbags optional.
+Isofix points come as standard in the rear, as well as optional points in the front too.